RetroPixelz/RetroPixelz/README.md

 </br>
 </br>
-Counter Skins is a mobile react-native competition application where users can enter their skin designs to have the oppertunity for community members to vote for their entries.
-I made use of google firebase for the database and storage.
+Counter Skins is a mobile React-Native competition application where users can enter their skin designs and have the oppertunity for the community members to vote for their entries.
+I made use of google Firebase for the database and storage.
         <div style="display: flex; justify-content: space-between; margin-top: 1rem">
         <a href="https://github.com/RetroPixelz/SkinsGive">
           <img alt="View Counter Skins" title="Counter Skins"